-Through calendar year 2005, nearly 70 million background checks for firearm transfer applications occurred under both the interim and permanent provisions of the Brady Act.32 Of this number, nearly 1,360,000 background checks, or about 1.9%, resulted in firearm transfers being denied.33 Under the interim provisions, nearly 13 million firearm background checks (for handguns) were completed during that four-year period, resulting in 312,000 denials.34 Under the permanent provisions of the Brady Act, more than 57 million checks were completed, resulting in over 1 million denials, or a 2% denial rate.35 Nearly 32 million of these checks were completed entirely by the FBI for non-POC states, the District, and four territories.36 Those checks resulted in a denial rate of 1.5%.37 More than 25 million checks were conducted by full or partial POC states.38 Those checks resulted in a higher denial rate of 2.3%.39
+From calendar year 1994 through 2008, more than 97.1 million background checks for firearm transfer or permit applications occurred under both the interim and permanent provisions of the Brady Act.
+Of this number, nearly 1.8 million background checks, or about 1.8%, resulted in firearm transfers being denied.
+Under the interim provisions, 12.7 million firearm background checks (for handguns) were completed during that four-year period, resulting in 312,000 denials.